[social_warfare]I made us the best pita sandwiches for lunch today!

 - In a food processor, combine olives, parmesan cheese, parsley, garlic and pepperoncini and blend 1 minute.
 With motor running, slowly pour in olive oil until a thick, smooth paste is formed.
 Store in the fridge in a glass jar or bowl until ready to use.

 - When you are just about ready to put your pitas together it is time to "fry" the zucchini.
-In a bowl, whisk together the egg and buttermilk.
+In a bowl, whisk together the egg.
 In another bowl, whisk together the Panko, flour, parmesan, salt and pepper.
 Heat a large skillet over medium heat and add olive oil.
 Dip each zucchini slice in the egg mixture to coat, then dredge through the breadcrumbs, pressing gently to adhere.
 Place in the skillet and cook until golden.
 This took me about 3 to 4 minutes per side.
 When finished, remove the slices and let drain on a paper towel.

 - Place a medium skillet over medium heat on the stove.
 Add a drizzle of the oil from the marinated feta or sun-dried tomatoes.
 Add the chickpeas and toss well.
 Cook until the chickpeas are warmed through.

 - Pre heat the grill to medium heat.

 - Break open your pita pockets and rub the inside of each pocket with a little of the greek olive pesto, Place a few zucchini slices on top of the pesto and then a handful of chickpeas.
 Add the sun-dried tomatoes and a little sprinkle of marinated feta.
 Carefully place the pockets on the grill and grill for 3-4 minutes per side or until the pockets are warm.
 Remove from the grill and stuff each pocket with arugula and more marinated feta.
 Eat!!

 Well watermelon and fried zucchini!